 - 1. Pisciculture and its importance, with special reference to India. - 2.
 A brief outline on the methods of fishing in fresh water of India.

-- 3. Biochemical composition of fish; fish as food. - 4.
+Crafts & Gears used in fishing. - 3.
+Biochemical composition of fish; fish as food. - 4.
 Bi-products of fishing industry, with special reference to India.